DjangoGirls/tutorial/django_admin/README.md

 # Django admin

-To add, edit and delete posts we have just modeled, we will use Django admin.
+To add, edit and delete posts we have just modeled, we will use the Django admin.

-Let's open `blog/admin.py` file and replace it's content with this:
+Let's open `blog/admin.py` file and replace its content with this:

     from django.contrib import admin
     from .models import Post

     admin.site.register(Post)

-As you can see, we import (include) Post model defined in the previous chapter.
+As you can see, we import (include) the Post model defined in the previous chapter.

 Ok, time to look at our Post model.
 Go to the browser and type an address: